Golaghat: Doss & Co.

 The two stores with an age difference of two years, and with the assigned registration numbers of 1063 and 1086 respectively, laid the first foundations of department stores in the region, establishing Doss & Co. – Golaghat as the thousand sixty–third and Doss & Co. – Jorhat, the thousand eighty–sixth, limited companies in Assam to be listed under the category of Trading as the principal business activity based on the classification of registered companies by the Ministry of Corporate Affairs, Government of India.

 Deopahar ruins

-A historical spot that has one of the finest sculptures of the pre-Ahom period, relating to the Kingdom of Jarasanda.
+A historical spot that has one of the finest sculptures of the pre-Ahom period.
 An important archaeological site in the state, located on the hills amidst the tropical forests, consisting the ruins of an ancient temple, and a vast range of sculptured stone blocks of pre-Cambrian rocks – the architectural style is of the later Gupta-era.

 The archaeological site, situated in Numaligarh, is a protected by the Directorate of Archaeology, Government of Assam, India.

 The site is atop a hillock called by the same name by the side of the National Highway 39.
 The hillock is a part of a forest reserve.